joealewine/blockchain-rhos/howto/ibp-console-build-network.md

 1. Navigate to the **Nodes** tab and click **Add Certificate Authority**.
 2. In this tutorial, we're creating nodes, so make sure the option to **Create a Certificate Authority** is selected.
 Then click **Next**
 3. Give this CA a unique display name, `Ordering Service CA`.
 You're free to reuse the **CA administrator enroll ID** of `admin` and a secret of `adminpw`.
-As this is a different CA, this identity is distinct from the CA admin identity for created for the `Org1 CA`, even though the ID and secret are identical.
+As this is a different CA, this identity is distinct from the CA admin identity for created for the `Org1 CA`, even though the ID and secret are identical.The Advanced deployment options can be safely ignored for purposes of this tutorial.
+For more information on the advanced options see [Building a high availability Certificate Authority (CA)](/docs/services/blockchain-rhos?topic=blockchain-rhos-ibp-console-build-ha-ca) and the topic on [Resource allocation](/docs/services/blockchain-rhos?topic=blockchain-rhos-ibp-console-govern-components#ibp-console-govern-components-allocate-resources).
-4. Review the Summary page, then click **Add Certificate Authority**.
+5. Review the Summary page, then click **Add Certificate Authority**.

 As with the peer, advanced users may already have their own CA and not want to create a new CA using the console.
 If your existing CA can issue certificates in `X.509` format, you can use your own external CA instead of creating a new one here.
 See this topic on [Using certificates from an external CA with your peer or ordering service](/docs/services/blockchain-rhos/howto?topic=blockchain-rhos-ibp-console-build-network#ibp-console-build-network-third-party-ca) for more information.